Your browser is not supported for this experience.

 Other places where children can learn and have fun at the same time include the Colorado Railroad Museum, home to vintage locomotives and miniature train rides; the Forney Museum of Transportation, featuring 500 exhibits dedicated to all forms of transportation; and the Wings Over Rockies Air and Space Museum with more than 50 military and civilian aircraft, many of which are important to Colorado’s aviation history.

-The airport train (A Line) connects Denver International Airport to Denver Union Station in downtown.
+The airport train (A Line) connects Denver International Airport to Denver Union Station in downtown in just 37 minutes.
 From Union Station, you can access more transportation services such as light rail, buses, taxis and ride-sharing companies like Lyft and Uber.

 Or take a short walk to the 16th Street pedestrian promenade that runs through the center of the city.
 Free shuttle buses called the 16th Street FreeRide run up and down the promenade, stop at every corner and provide access to most downtown hotels.